 This information is provided to help you understand that there are several different ways to administer anesthesia or pain relief during your surgery.
 There are four main types of anesthesia.
 The type that is used will depend on the type of surgery, your medical history, current medical problems, and your evaluation on the day of surgery.
 Your anesthesiologist will work with you and your surgeon to ensure your personal safety and comfort and to provide optimal conditions for your surgeon to perform the procedure.
+The four different types anesthesia are listed below:

 Local - The anesthetic drug is injected into the tissue to numb just the specific location of your body requiring minor surgery.
 This technique does not require an anesthesiologist to be involved in your case.